Weekly Shōnen Jump: Swedish Shonen Jump

 In November 2004, Manga Media began publication of a Swedish language version of Weekly Shōnen Jump in Sweden, called Shonen Jump as a sister publication to their existing magazines Manga Mania and Shojo Stars.
 The magazine included chapters from various popular Weekly Shōnen Jump titles including Bleach, Naruto, Shaman King, and Yu-Gi-Oh!.
 In November 2007, after 37 issues published, Manga Media ceased publication of the magazine.
 It had a circulation of 30,000 copies.

 Norwegian Shonen Jump

 A Norwegian language edition of Weekly Shōnen Jump began publication in Norway in March 2005.
-Published by Schibsted Forlagene, the Norwegian edition was a direct translation of Bonnier's Swedish version of the magazine, containing the same series and titles.
+Published by Schibsted, the Norwegian edition was a direct translation of Bonnier's Swedish version of the magazine, containing the same series and titles.
 When Bonnier lost the license for Weekly Shōnen Jump, the Norwegian version also ceased publication, with the last issue released on February 26, 2007.
 They also created two short lived book imprints: "En Bok Fra Shonen Jump" (a book from Shonen Jump) for profile books and "Dragon Ball Ekstra" (Dragon Ball Extra) a line specifically for manga written by Akira Toriyama.
 Also a film comic based on the Dragon Ball Z anime was released under the "TV Anime Comic" imprint.